andylvua/CPP_CustomString/README.md

 Despite this, some methods are working faster than the standard library.
 For example, the `find()` method is working almost 4 times faster than the standard library. `resize()`, `reserve()`, and `at()` methods are working 2 times faster.

+> **Note**
+>
+> You can check the actual performance of the methods by running the benchmark yourself.
+The library provides
+> a `benchmark.cpp` file with the benchmark tests and a `CMakeLists.txt` file to build the benchmark automatically using CMake.
+>
+> Also, you can find the benchmark results on the [GitHub Actions](https://github.com/ucu-cs/lab1_cstring-zinchukkryvenyaroshevychkharabara/actions/workflows/cmake.yml) page.

 ## License
 The [MIT](https://choosealicense.com/licenses/mit/) License (MIT)